We Buy Homes In Probate – Probate Real Estate Explained

 - Keep the family calm – when someone passes away, something weird can happen to close family members.
 They seem to get the need to acquire the deceased person’s money, cars, and other belongings.
 Call it wanting to hold onto something sentimental or just looking for something free.
 We aren’t here to judge, just help.
 Make sure you keep the family calm and thinking straight.

 - Figure out what to do with the house(s) – The largest and hardest thing to sell or get rid of when someone passes is often their house.
-It takes time and work to sell a house.
-Make sure someone has some extra cash to cover expenses before the house is sold like insurance, utilities, cleaning or repair costs.
+It takes time and works to sell a house.
+Make sure someone has some extra cash to cover expenses before the house is sold, like insurance, utilities, cleaning or repair costs.

 What do to with the house???